-Decades later, Delfino Juarez, the poorest kid in his town, hitched his star to Mexico City construction work, and came home with a Mohawk haircut and nothing else.
-Then he went through the desert to the United States.
-He returned home with enough to replace his humiliating shack with a two-story house.
-For a while, he was his village’s largest employer.
+Decades later, Delfino Juarez, the poorest kid in his village in Veracruz, hitched his star to Mexico City construction work.
+He came home two years later with a Mohawk haircut but nothing else.
+Then he trekked through the desert to the United States.
+He returned to his village with enough to replace his humiliating family shack with a two-story house and, for a while, he was his village’s largest employer.

 Andres Bermudez got rich growing tomatoes in California.
 Then he returned to run for mayor of his hometown of Jerez, Zacatecas.
 Dubbed the Tomato King, he vowed to show folks back home how to do it right.
 They say what happened later went to his head.

 At a Gold Rush-style pancake house in Chicago, poor rancheros from Atolinga, Zacatecas learned the restaurant business and what they were capable of.
 They opened dozens of taco restaurants across Chicago, while transforming Atolinga into a tourist resort for themselves, knowing they could never keep their promise to return to live there for good.

 A group of Tijuana opera fans struggled like underground war resisters to forge a soft soul for a city of cheap commerce.
 This fight possessed one of them to build a Viennese opera café in its roughest barrio.
 All that required such passion that their stories came to resemble the very operas they adored.

 A Georgia good-old-boy on the make became the Henry Ford of Velvet painting in El Paso/Juarez.
 His painters churned out acres of Dogs Playing Poker and JFKs and made Velvet the pop art medium of the 1970s.
 Supporting cast: Palestinians, Scientologists, Hondurans, Sandinistas, Eskimos, and thousands of poor Mexican kids who learned to be artists by painting Tweety Bird and the Pink Panther on velvet.